jaderfeijo/mango-framework/README.md

 Once all the dependencies have been installed, installing Mango itself is easy!
 Simply open a new Terminal window and type in the following:

- `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/install | sudo hhvm`
+ `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/install | sudo hhvm -v Hack.Lang.LookForTypechecker=0 /dev/stdin -y`

 This will download the latest version of the install script and install Mango in the `/usr/lib/mango` directory as well as create a symlink to the `mango` command line utility at `/usr/bin/mango`